 The cost of a blue badge is currently £20, Payments can be made by credit or debit cards.
 The card holder does not need to be the applicant.

 Your application cannot be completed until full payment is received.
 If your application is unsuccessful you will receive a full refund.

 Whilst applying online, if you have been unable to upload a passport-sized photograph, you will need to provide this.

 Email photographs (you can also send a smart phone image), scans of all relevant supporting documentation (detailed above) and evidence of your benefits if applicable.

 You must include your BBIS tracking reference which can be found in your confirmation email when you applied.

 You can also post photocopies of your supporting documents to the Blue Badge team.
-Please only send copies, do not send the originals.
+Do not send us original documents as we are unable to return them.